-L-R back row: Apprentice Beth McQuitty, Police and Crime Commissioner Barry Coppinger, Chief Constable Iain Spittal, Craig Old from Esh Build, and apprentice Ryan McManus.
+L-R back row: Apprentice Beth McQuitty, Police and Crime Commissioner Barry Coppinger, Chief Constable Iain Spittal, Chris Old from Esh Build, and apprentice Ryan McManus.
 L-R front row: Luke Thompson, 6, and Macie Sexton, 5, from Viewley Hill School.

 Police chiefs joined local schoolchildren and apprentices to put the first spades in the ground as building work began yesterday on the new Community Safety Hub in Hemlington.

 The innovative building will be a flagship hub for Cleveland Police and partner agencies, providing a cost effective and cutting-edge home for modern-day specialist policing on Teesside.

 Chief Constable Iain Spittal and Police and Crime Commissioner Barry Coppinger carried out the official ground-breaking with help from Macie Sexton, 5, and Luke Thompson, 6, from Viewley Hill Primary School in Hemlington.
 Apprentices Beth McQuitty and Ryan McManus, who will be working on the project, also helped.

 Esh Build was named as the build partner and will be using local suppliers to support the construction and invest in skills workshops in some schools.

 Police and Crime Commissioner Barry Coppinger said: “We are now realising our vision of a 21st Century hub, which will equip our people with the right technology and investment to deliver excellent policing and community safety services.

 “This building, and the work from it, will benefit communities across Teesside for years to come.
 It will be the epicentre of contact with the public, and is much more cost effective than the current policing headquarters at Ladgate Lane.